-It also allow you to access discounts to enter some monuments, museums or activities in Paris.
+It also allows you to access discounts to enter some monuments, museums or activities in Paris.

 It has clearly become the ideal way to move in Paris especially since many bike paths have been developed the past few years.
 You can use the vélib service or even rent a bike.
 Find more info on the bicycle in Paris here.

-You might wanna pay attention to the fact that some monuments might appear to be closer that they are which can be exhausting and very greedy in terms of time.
+You might wanna pay attention to the fact that some monuments might appear to be closer than they are which can be exhausting and very greedy in terms of time.

-We would recommend to avoid the car in Paris.
-Not only are you likely to be confronted with the many plugs that poison the life of the Parisians but in addition you will have the “chance” to discover how difficult it is to park your vehicle in the capital.
+We would recommend avoiding the car in Paris.
+Not only are you likely to be confronted with the many plugs that poison the life of the Parisians but in addition, you will have the “chance” to discover how difficult it is to park your vehicle in the capital.

 You do not have to take a hotel right in the center of Paris to visit Paris successfully.
 Just make sure you are within 10 minutes walk of a subway station.
 Opt for lively neighborhoods like the 10th, 11th and 18th arrondissement to enjoy a Parisian lifestyle.